Rome

 Practical Information

-The best time to visit Rome is during the spring (April to June) and fall (September to October) when the weather is pleasant, and the crowds are manageable.
-However, Rome is a year-round destination with each season offering its own charm.
+The best time to visit Rome is during the spring (April to June) or fall (September to October) when the weather is pleasant, and the city's attractions are less crowded.
+The summer months can be hot and bustling, while winter offers a milder climate and holiday festivities.

 Conclusion